fnc12/sqlite_orm/README.md

                                                                                        sqlite_orm::not_null())));
 ```

 Too easy isn't it?
 You do not have to specify mapped type expllicitly - it is deduced from your member pointers you pass during making a column.
-To create a column you have to pass two arguments at least: its name is the table and your mapped class member pointer.
+To create a column you have to pass two arguments at least: its name in the table and your mapped class member pointer.
 You can also add extra arguments to tell your storage about schema options like `not_null`, `primary_key` or `autoincrement` (order isn't important).

 # CRUD